 Copper anodes are slabs produced from further refining.
 Hot air is blown through the copper at a higher temperature than for blister copper.
 It is then subjected to a reducing atmosphere.
-The cast slabs are used in electrolytic refining.
+The cast slabs are used as copper anodes in electrolytic refining.